← Back to all posts

 Forget Secret Santa.
 The "Favorite Things" party is better in every way.

-Here is how it works: each guest brings three to five copies of something they love that costs under $15.
-Their favorite candle.
-A snack they are obsessed with.
-A book that changed their perspective.
-A skincare product they swear by.
-Everyone puts their items into a pool, and names get drawn to select gifts.
+Here is how it works: each guest brings three to five copies of something they actually love that costs under $15.
+The candle they keep rebuying, a weird snack they are obsessed with, a paperback they have pushed on everyone they know.
+Everyone puts their items into a pool, and names get drawn to pick gifts.

 The beauty of this format is that people bring things they are genuinely excited about.
-You end up discovering products, brands, and little luxuries you never would have found on your own.
-It sparks real conversation, not the polite "oh, how nice" you get with a random $25 gift card.
+You walk away having discovered little products you never would have found on your own.
+It sparks real conversation instead of the polite "oh, how nice" you get with a random $25 gift card.

 Use the RSVP notes field when you send invitations to ask guests what category their item falls into.
 That way you can make sure you do not end up with twelve candles and nothing else.